Rafael L. Rodríguez

 Cladonota adult (Hemiptera: Membracidae)

-Entylia adults (Hemiptera: Membracidae)
+Entylia adults (Hemiptera: Membracidae) being tended by ants

-Membracis mexicana (Hemiptera: Membracidae)
+Membracis mexicana (Hemiptera: Membracidae) on a Calliandra (Fabaceae) host plant, Costa Rica

 Red bat roosting on an treehopper host plant

-Behavior and Evolution Lab | Rafael L. Rodríguez
+Behavior and Evolution Lab | Rafael L. RodrÃguez

 We are interested in the evolution of behavior, and in how behavior influences evolution.
 A large portion of our work focuses on insect communication by means of substrate-borne vibrational signals, which show astonishing complexity in their structure and in the individual interactions that they mediate.